 I would like to launch a clothing company.
 One of the words in the company name is trademarked, although in their list of "Goods," clothing is not listed.
 Am I OK to go ahead with it?

-Asked about 1 month ago in Manitoba
+Asked 3 months ago in Manitoba

 Categories: Patents, Trademarks, Copyright